Village Outreach Programme

 A holistic approach to healing and a hope filled approach to living

 The Outreach Programme began in 2000, primarily in response to the growing number of HIV and AIDS infections.
 It was the pre-antiretroviral medicines era and death was a constant companion.
-However, the Sisters and their dedicated and compassionate staff, provided home nursing care and soon after, a community centre to give much needed social support.
+However, the Sisters and their dedicated, professional staff, provided home nursing care and soon after, a community centre to give much needed social support.
 They began working in liaison with the provincial hospitals – providing transportation and advocacy - with the hospitals referring cases discharged, for follow-up by the team.
-With project participants from a 171 villages, access to anti-retroviral drugs, made available in 2003 through formal health care servers in the hospitals, made longevity possible but pivotal to our programme, is the commitment to making it a life worth living.
-We are currently supporting 523 adults and 19 children living with HIV.
+With project participants from 180 villages, access to anti-retroviral drugs made available in 2003 through formal health care servers in the hospitals, made longevity possible.
+However, pivotal to our programme, is the commitment to making it a life worth living.
+We are currently supporting 525 adults and 15 children living with HIV.

 NB: On 7 June 2016, it was announced, that by WHO standards, Thailand had eliminated mother-to-child transmission of HIV and syphilis, becoming the first country in Asia and the Pacific region and also the first with a large HIV epidemic to ensure an AIDS-free generation.